Window valance: Box pleat

 A flat, symmetrical fold of cloth sewn in place to create fullness, spaced evenly across the top of a drapery.
 The fabric can be folded back on either side of the pleat to show, for example, a contrasting fabric.

 Cascade

 A zig-zag-shaped piece of fabric falling gracefully from the top of a drapery or top treatment.
 Cascades can also be called an ascot or jabot, depending upon the shape and pleat pattern used.

 Cornice

 A rigid treatment that sometimes serves as a mask for holding attached stationary draperies or for hiding window hardware or even masking architectural flaws.
 The cornice is typically constructed of a chipboard-style wood or other lightweight material over which some kind of padding is placed, then covered with a fabric of choice and finished with decorative trim or cording.
-Like all other valences, a cornice is usually mounted on the outside of the window frame.
+Like all other valances, a cornice is usually mounted on the outside of the window frame.